ircv3/ircv3-specifications/extensions/bouncer-networks.md

-If the client has negotiated the `draft/bouncer-networks-notify` capability, the server MUST send an initial batch of `BOUNCER NETWORK` messages with the current list of network, and MUST send notification messages whenever a network is added, updated or removed.
+If the client has negotiated the `draft/bouncer-networks-notify` capability, the server MUST send an initial batch of `BOUNCER NETWORK` messages with the current list of networks and all their attributes, and MUST send notification messages whenever a network is added, updated or removed.

 If the client has not negotiated the `draft/bouncer-networks-notify` capability, the server MUST NOT send implicit `BOUNCER NETWORK` messages.